awspilot/dynamodb-sql/README.md

 	- [ ] support for binary data type
 	- [ ] support for stringSet and numberSet
 	- [ ] placeholder for values for all SQL operations ( attribute = :value )
-	- [x] support for inline single and multiline comments
 	- [ ] promises

 - CREATE TABLE